Cheesewiring: Cheesewiring as used in a trabeculectomy

 Cheesewiring is used as an intentional procedure in a trabeculectomy.
-In a trabecuectomy, a loop of 8-0 nylon sutures is placed under the scleral flap.
+In a trabecuiectomy, a loop of 8-0 nylon sutures is placed under the scleral flap.
 The cheesewiring suture allows rescuing failing or failed bleb, by mechanically breaking down the subscleral flap.

 In this procedure, a triangular partial thickness scleral flap is created using a diamond knife.
 The scleral flap is then extended to the limbus that is hinged anteriorly.
 A sclerotomy is then made with a punch followed by a peripheral iridectomy.
 An 8-0 nylon suture is then passed through the conjunctiva from the external aspect into the subconjunctival space.
 This process creates the cheesewiring effect.
 The needle is entered 3 mm from the lateral edge of the future bleb site and 3–4 mm away from the limbus.
 The 8-0 nylon suture is taken under the scleral flap.
 Once this happens, the suture is reversed and the needle is passed through the conjunctiva from the inside towards the outside position.
 A singular 10-0 vicryl suture can secure the scleral flap and then the cheesewire suture can then be cut flush to the conjunctiva.
 The conjunctiva flap can be then secured with 26 10-0 vicryl sutures at either end of the limbus.
 A single 10-0 vicryl mattress suture can be placed in the middle.
 This entire process allows for blebs to be rescued.